 The lack of a more in-depth spec and a release date of early 2015 hints that it’s still a work-in-progress.

-There’s no info about battery life, which is the achilles heel of most GPS watches and of iPhones too.
+There’s no info about battery life, which is the achilles heel of most GPS watches (this is an old post and the linked content no longer exists) and of iPhones too.

 It’s “water resistant” not waterproof.
 The microphone and speakers are the weak points here.